Tevin Jones

-Tevin Terrell Jones (born December 26, 1992) is an American football wide receiver who is currently a member of the Saskatchewan Roughriders of the Canadian Football League (CFL)..
+Tevin Terrell Jones (born December 26, 1992) is an American professional football wide receiver for the Calgary Stampeders of the Canadian Football League (CFL).
 He played college football at Memphis.
-Jones has also been a member of the Houston Texans, Kansas City Chiefs, Pittsburgh Steelers, Dallas Cowboys and Jacksonville Jaguars.
+Jones has also been a member of the Houston Texans, Kansas City Chiefs, Pittsburgh Steelers, Dallas Cowboys, Jacksonville Jaguars, Saskatchewan Roughriders, and Edmonton Elks.

 Professional career

 Houston Texans

 Jones signed with the Houston Texans as an undrafted free agent on May 6, 2016.
 He was waived on August 30, 2016.
 He was re-signed to the practice squad on December 14, 2016.
 He signed a reserve/future contract on January 16, 2017.
 He was waived on May 16, 2017.

 Kansas City Chiefs

 On June 6, 2017, Jones signed with the Kansas City Chiefs.
 He was waived on September 2, 2017.

 Pittsburgh Steelers

 On January 29, 2018, Jones signed a reserve/future contract with the Pittsburgh Steelers.
 He was waived on September 1, 2018 and was signed to the practice squad the next day.
 He signed a reserve/future contract on December 31, 2018.
 On August 31, 2019, Jones was waived by the Steelers and signed to the practice squad the next day.
 He was promoted to the active roster on November 14, 2019.
 He was waived on December 16, 2019.